 Níall is authorised to act on behalf of clients before the Intellectual Property Office of Ireland; the European Union Intellectual Property Office; the United Kingdom Intellectual Property Office and the World Intellectual Property Organization.

-All communications with Níall are protected under statute and common law through the doctrine of legal professional privilege, which means they are confidential and cannot be disclosed without his client’s permission.
+All communications with Níall are protected under statute through the doctrine of legal professional privilege, which means they are confidential and cannot be disclosed without his client’s permission.